-Important Notice Regarding the Availability of Proxy Materials for the Annual Shareholders' Meeting to Be Held on June 6, 2022
+Important Notice Regarding the Availability of Proxy Materials for the Annual Shareholders' Meeting to Be Held on June 5, 2023

-The Company's 2021 Annual Report and this Proxy Statement are available at: www.watsco.com
+The Company's 2022 Annual Report and this Proxy Statement are available at: www.watsco.com

-You are receiving this Proxy Statement because you owned shares of Watsco, Inc. Common stock or Class B common stock as of April 8, 2022, which entitles you to vote those shares at our 2022 annual meeting of shareholders.
+You are receiving this Proxy Statement because you owned shares of Watsco, Inc. Common stock or Class B common stock as of April 6, 2023, which entitles you to vote those shares at our 2023 annual meeting of shareholders (which we refer to as our annual meeting).
 Our Board of Directors (referred to as the Board), is soliciting proxies from shareholders who wish to vote their shares at the meeting.
 By using a proxy, you can vote even if you do not attend the meeting.
 This Proxy Statement describes and provides information about the matters on which you are being asked to vote so that you can make an informed decision.
 Watsco, Inc. is referred to in this document as Watsco, we, us, our, and the Company.

-This Proxy Statement and the enclosed form of proxy are first being mailed to our shareholders on or about April 29, 2022.
-Shareholders should review the information contained in this Proxy Statement together with our 2021 Annual Report which accompanies this Proxy Statement.
+This Proxy Statement and the enclosed form of proxy are first being mailed to our shareholders on or about April 28, 2023.
+Shareholders should review the information contained in this Proxy Statement together with our 2022 Annual Report which accompanies this Proxy Statement.